Research

 Future research

-Building on the policy documentation and tariff-exposure datasets developed in the first two papers, this project will extend the analysis to firm-level outcomes.
-The goal is to examine how tariff exposure affects production, sales, investment, and performance across heterogeneous U.S. manufacturers.
+Building on the policy documentation and tariff-exposure datasets described in the preceding working papers, this project will extend the analysis to firm-level outcomes.The goal is to examine how tariff exposure affects production, sales, investment, and performance across heterogeneous U.S. manufacturers.

 The analysis will use policy variation from recent tariff actions to implement causal identification strategies, including difference-in-differences and related empirical designs.
 This work is part of a broader research agenda linking public trade-policy data to measurable outcomes in U.S. manufacturing and supply chains.